-Trying to copy big size files on your flash drive and getting an error ‘the file is too large for the destination file system‘.
-Below you will find the solution to that error.
+Are you trying to copy big size files (>4GB) on your flash drive but getting an error ‘the file is too large for the destination file system‘.
+If yes then below you will know how to fix this error.
+To fix the problem first check out the cause of the problem.

-Now you can transfer the big size file to your USB flash drive and the error “the file is too large for the destination file system” will not occur again.
+Now you can transfer the big size file to your USB flash drive and the error “the file is too large for the destination file system” is fixed.

 This was an easy fix for the error.
 I hope that this method worked for you.
 I can imagine how free you feel right now after solving the issue.
 The same happens with my USB Drive too.